tosin2013/cloud-native-guides/troubleshooting-applications.md

 inventory-s2i-1-build   0/1       Completed          0          1h
 ~~~

-.**Review the pod status by running the oc describe command as seen below and look for the Reason under the State property.**
+.Review the pod status by running the oc describe command as seen below and look for the `Reason` under the `State` property.

 ~~~shell
 $ oc describe pod crashing-app-1-wg244
 ...